mengsarah/how-to-lean/appendix-lean.md

 (This particular example needs to be polished; e.g. `Likes person1 person2` is actually a Prop object/returns a Prop object; also, I'm still not as familiar with functional programming and am definitely approaching Lean from an OOP mindset)

+### Tactics ###

+the |- symbol thing for goals

+work on one goal at a time

+order matters (link to last section)

+### Reading Lean description and error messages ###

+### Associativity ###

+for the stuff we use in the course, generally right associative

 ## Small things ##

+### Argument order ###

+it matters

 ### Whitespacing ###

 A whitespace is a character that is visually blank, hence the name.
 These include not only spaces and tabs, but also newlines, also known as line breaks.
-(Think of the what you see when you show [nonprinting characters](https://en.wikipedia.org/wiki/Non-printing_character_in_word_processors) in a word processor.)
+Think of the what you see when you show [nonprinting characters](https://en.wikipedia.org/wiki/Non-printing_character_in_word_processors) in a word processor.

 One whitespace is required between every term.
 More than one whitespace is not required.
 Lean does not treat terms differently if they have different whitespacing.

-The following three definitions function exactly the same:
+The following three definitions are completely identical in all ways except for how they appear to humans:

 	def construct_a_proof (P Q : Prop) (p : P) (q : Q) : P ∧ Q := and.intro p q